jarisa/CSV-Combiner-PMG-Interview/README.md

 ```
 $ python csv-combiner.py csvfileA csvfileB > combined.py
 ```
-After that, the process starts when the program converts these CSV files from the command line into arguments with a function.
+The process starts when the program converts these CSV files from the command line into arguments with a function.
 Then, the program will store the CSV data and its file name into an array.
 After that, the program will combine all CSV files into one CSV file with a function.
 In the end, the array is getting converted into a CSV file that is ready to get printed by the program.

 ## Pandas Library